Skip to content

 Procedure

-1. Create a new .mpp.yml OSBuild manifest file.
-This file will contain your custom configuration for your AutoSD image:
+1. Create a new .mpp.yml OSBuild manifest file to contain the custom configuration for your AutoSD image:

-2. In <my-manifest>.mpp.yml, create a rootfs pipeline with an org.osbuild.rpm stage that identifies auto-apps and the path to the RPM package repository:
+2. In rpm_local.mpp.yml, create a rootfs pipeline with an org.osbuild.rpm stage:

 mpp-vars: